-CADCA and Johnson & Johnson Consumer Inc. have partnered since 2014 to educate communities on the dangers of over-the-counter (OTC) medicine misuse and help youth make responsible, informed, and healthy choices when taking common household medications.
+CADCA and Kenvue have partnered since 2014 to educate communities on the dangers of over-the-counter (OTC) medicine misuse and help youth make responsible, informed, and healthy choices when taking common household medications.

-Central to our work on this partnership, Johnson & Johnson Consumer Inc. has created the OTC Medicine Safety program.
-The OTC Medicine Safety program, available at YMIClassroom.com/lesson-plans/OTCMedSafety, is a free and evidence-based program with Common Core-ready lesson plans and classroom activities, posters and visual aids, and tools for online engagement.
+Central to our work on this partnership, Kenvue has created the OTC Medicine Safety program.
+The OTC Medicine Safety program, available at YMIClassroom.com/OTCMedSafety, is a free and evidence-based program with Common Core-ready lesson plans and classroom activities, posters and visual aids, and tools for online engagement.

-The materials in this toolkit were supported by Johnson & Johnson Consumer Inc. and are the product of many years of creative partnership with CADCA coalitions, prevention network leaders, and the OTC safety partner projects led by Johnson & Johnson's Scientific Education and Patient Advocacy team.
+The materials in this toolkit were supported by Kenvue and are the product of many years of creative partnership with CADCA coalitions, prevention network leaders, and the OTC safety partner projects led by Kenvue's Scientific Education and Patient Advocacy team.